Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Symmetries

-We have proven that the consensus space is always a subset of equilibria for a homogeneous ALF.
-We now show that the group transformations leaving the response function invariant induce new equilibria from the consensus space.
+Corollary \ref{cor:consensus} shows that the consensus space is always a subset of equilibria for \eqref{eq:LDN}.
+Now, we show that, starting from the consensus space, the group transformations leaving the response function invariant induce new equilibria.

-\begin{Definition} Let $\Gamma$ be a group\footnote{Notice that this is not related to $\textup{Aut}(\mathcal{G})$, we use the same symbol $\Gamma$ for different groups in different context.}.
-A function $f$ is called $\Gamma$-invariant if